krsche/website/README.md

 Built using astro and hosted on vercel.

+## TODO

+- Setup pre-commit to run exiftool on all images before commit
+- Add requirements to Readme
+- tailwindcss class order plugin

 ## NPM Commands

 All commands are run from the root of the project, from a terminal: